influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

     parent: introduction
 ---

-Kapacitor is a data processing engine that processes both stream and batch data.
+Learn how to use the TICKstack data processing engine, Kapacitor, to stream and batch data:
-This guide walks through both workflows and teaches the basics of working with Kapacitor.

 ## Requirements

 - [InfluxDB](/influxdb/latest/) 1.3.0+ - _You can use Kapacitor without InfluxDB,
   but it is easy to setup.
 The steps in this guide assume InfluxDB is installed._
 - [Telegraf](/telegraf/latest/) 1.4.0+